Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Key Takeaways

-• Critical nutrients include folate, iron, calcium, vitamin D, omega-3 DHA, and B-vitamins
+• Critical nutrients: folate, iron, calcium, vitamin D, omega-3 DHA, B-vitamins

-• Forever Living supplements can support pregnancy nutrition when used appropriately under medical supervision
+• Forever Living products may support pregnancy nutrition when appropriately approved by healthcare provider

 Understanding Pregnancy's Nutritional Demands